HESA Student Record 2013/14 - Financial SupportFinancialSupport

-These data will be used to understand the role that bursaries and other in-kind support play in the student experience and on the likelihood of continuing studies.
-OFFA needs to understand the nature of additional support given to all students, including both advantaged and disadvantaged.
-This will allow OFFA to robustly monitor providers' commitments in Access agreements with regard to the amount of financial support set out in their Access agreements.
+This data will be used to understand the role that bursaries and other in-kind support play in determining the choice of where students study and the impact this has on their likelihood of continuing studies.
+OFFA needs to understand the nature of support given to all students, including both advantaged and disadvantaged.
+This will allow OFFA to robustly monitor institutions' commitments in Access agreements with regard to the amount of financial support set out in their Access agreements.

-These data will also allow OFFA to undertake more powerful analysis, the results of which will be fed back to providers to help better understand the use of funds and where these may be more effectively targeted.
-Collecting these data will allow OFFA to monitor continuously and evaluate the role that this financial support plays throughout the sector.
+This data will also allow OFFA to undertake more powerful analysis, the results of which will be fed back to institutions to help better understand the use of funds and where these may be more effectively targeted.
+Collecting this data will allow OFFA to monitor continuously and evaluate the role that this financial support plays throughout the sector.